reneshbedre/bioinfokit/README.md

 ### Extract subsequence from FASTA files

-latest update v0.9.8
+latest update v2.0.4

-`bioinfokit.analys.fasta.ext_subseq(file, id, st, end, strand)`
+`bioinfokit.analys.Fasta.ext_subseq(file, id, st, end, strand)`

 Extract the subsequence of specified region from FASTA file.
 If the target subsequence region is on minus strand. the reverse complementary of subsequence will be printed.